-CITY OF CORBIN, KENTUCKY RECONCILIATION OF THE BALANCE SHEET - GOVERNMENTAL FUNDS TO THE STATEMENT OF NET POSITION June 30, 2015
+RECONCILIATION OF THE BALANCE SHEET - GOVERNMENTAL FUNDS TO THE STATEMENT OF NET ASSETS

+June 30, 2016

-Total fund balances - governmental funds \$ 2,458,409 Amounts reported for governmental activities in the statement of net assets are different because: Capital assets used in governmental activities are not current financial resources and, therefore, are not reported as assets in governmental funds.
-The capital assets net of depreciation are: 39,180,809 Deferred difference of reacquisition price of refunding bond and refunded bond are not recognized in the governmental funds but are recognized as deferred outflows in the statement of net position.
-43,454 Deferred pension contributions are recognized in the fund statements as reductions of current financial resources but are capitalized in the statement of net assets.
-808,910 Bonds payable, notes payable and leases payable are not reported in the governmental fund balance sheet because they are not due and payable in the current period, but they are presented in the statement of net assets.
-(9,782,897) The net pension liability KERS is not expected to be paid from current economic resources and is not reported in the governmental funds balance sheet but is presented in the statement of net position.
-(6,341,000) The net pension obligation police and firemen's pension fund is not expected to be paid from current economic resources and is not reported in the governmental funds balance sheet but is presented in the statement of net position.
-(892,508) Deferred changes in pension plans assumptions KERS are not recognized in the fund statements as but are recognized in the statement of net position.
-(655,000) fund balance sheet because it is not due and payable in the current period, but it is presented in the statement of net position.
-(98,827) Interest payable is not reported in the governmental fund balance sheet because it is not due and payable in the current period, but it is presented in the statement of net position.
-(24,061) Total net position - governmental activities \$ 24,697,289
+Total fund balances - governmental funds \$ 3,503,729 Amounts reported for governmental activities in the statement of net assets are different because: Capital assets used in governmental activities are not current financial resources and, therefore, are not reported as assets in governmental funds.
+The capital assets net of depreciation are: 38,657,094 Deferred difference of reacquisition price of refunding bond and refunded bond are not recognized in the governmental funds but are recognized as deferred outflows in the statement of net assets.
+40,668 Deferred outflows of resources are not presented in the governmental fund financial statements but are presented on the statement of net position.
+1,896,520 Deferred inflows of resources are not presented in the governmental fund financial statements but are presented on the statement of net position.
+(558,476) Bonds payable, notes payable and leases payable are not reported in the governmental fund balance sheet because they are not due and payable in the current period, but they are presented in the statement of net assets.
+(9,189,750) The net pension obligation is not expected to be paid from current economic resources and is not reported in the governmental funds balance sheet but is presented in the statement of net assets.
+(12,615,471) Long-term portion of accrued compensated absences is not reported in the governmental fund balance sheet because it is not due and payable in the current period, but it is presented in the statement of net assets.
+(114,706) Interest payable is not reported in the governmental fund balance sheet because it is not due and payable in the current period, but it is presented in the statement of net assets.
+(24,061) Total net assets - governmental activities \$ 21,595,547